djmadeira/lightweight-new-tab-page/readme.md

 # Installation

-Install from the [chrome web store](https://chrome.google.com/webstore/detail/lightweight-new-tab-page/cahfgmimpeeiibiicmeengglhpnhbkki), or:
+Install from the [chrome web store](https://chrome.google.com/webstore/detail/lightweight-new-tab-page/cahfgmimpeeiibiicmeengglhpnhbkki), or you can [build it from source](https://developer.chrome.com/extensions/packaging).

-* Download `chrome-new-tab-extension.crx`.
-* Go to chrome://extensions (just paste that in your address bar.)
-* Drag the file into that window.

 # Planned features